Northeast Atlanta ENT is your best choice for hearing aids, tinnitus treatment, hearing loss tests and balance disorders.

 Our audiologists typically use state-of-the-art medical devices (tympanometer, audiometer, otoscopy) to test your hearing, the flexibility of the ear drum, and the Eustachian tube function.

-If you would like to get your hearing tested and receive proper treatment with any of our professional audiological services, call our hearing clinic, Northeast Atlanta ENT, today.
-We can schedule an appointment at any one of our office locations— Johns Creek, GA, Dacula, GA, or Lawrenceville, GA.
+If you would like to get your hearing tested and receive proper treatment with any of our professional audiological services, call our Northeast Atlanta ENT hearing clinic today.
+We can schedule an appointment at any one of our office locations — Johns Creek/Suwanee, GA, Hamilton Mill/Dacula, GA, or Lawrenceville, GA.

 We look forward to solving your hearing loss problems.